-- The amendment to enable the Central Bank to investigate persons who formerly performed a CF will have consequences for staff who are moving on and may wish to ensure continued access to files and ongoing insurance cover - Similarly to existing Central Bank legislation, for those who remain in CF roles, the IAF Bill does not reference a statutory limitation period in relation to actions under the Individual Accountability Framework.
+- The amendment to enable the Central Bank to investigate persons who formerly performed a CF will have consequences for staff who are moving on and may wish to ensure continued access to files and ongoing insurance cover - Similarly to existing Central Bank legislation, for those who remain in CF roles, the IAF Act does not reference a statutory limitation period in relation to actions under the IAF.
 This will have ramifications for e.g. document retention and D&O insurance run-off cover

-- RFSPs should consider whether the Common Conduct Standards and Additional Conduct Standards are particularly relevant to assessments of fitness and probity of particular CF or PCF candidates in their organisation before these standards come into full effect - Assess what, if any, support your firm does, or intends to provide to senior individuals after they have fulfilled CF or PCF roles in your organisation regarding their conduct whilst operating within the F&P regime
+- The Consultation confirms that an individual may breach a Conduct Standard but still comply with the F&P Standards in relation to a role, however a past breach of a Conduct Standard may be relevant to their ongoing suitability for a role.
+Conversely, an individual may fail to comply with the F&P Standards in relation to their role despite not having breached the Conduct Standards.
+Such determinations will depend on the facts and circumstances of the specific case - RFSPs should consider whether the Common Conduct Standards and Additional Conduct Standards are particularly relevant to assessments of fitness and probity of particular CF or PCF candidates in their organisation before these standards come into full effect - Assess what, if any, support your firm does, or intends to provide to senior individuals after they have fulfilled CF or PCF roles in your organisation regarding their conduct whilst operating within the F&P regime